Code-Screen/Code-Screen.github.io/docs/integrating-smartrecruiters-with-codescreen.md

 ### 2. Send CodeScreen assessment to a candidate
 Once the SmartRecruiters <> CodeScreen integration is enabled for your organization, you will be able to start sending CodeScreen assessments to candidates via the SmartRecruiters platform.

-To do this for an existing candidate, navigate to the candidate, and click `Browse` beside `Skills assessments` in the `Assessments` section in the bottom right of the screen.
+To do this for an existing candidate, navigate to the candidate, and click `Browse` beside `Skills Test` in the `Assessments` section in the bottom right of the screen.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>